athena-labz/athena/README.md

 ***Gabriele -> the calculation example is not clear to me, please expand on it

-For instance, if the CAS score increment of a service deal was 10%, a user that has 600,000, would then get a score of 640,000 (+10% of 1,000,000 minus 600,000).
-Another member with a score of 200,000, in the other hand, would get 280,000.
+For instance, if the CAS score increment of a service deal was 10%, a user that has 60,000, would then get a score of 64,000 (+10% of 100,000 minus 60,000).
+Another member with a score of 20,000, in the other hand, would get 28,000.
 This means that the higher a score is, the harder it is to grow.
 This ensures balance between users and stimulates members with low scores to try to improve with the additional bonus of creating competitiveness between the top members.

-Scores can be increased in the following occasions:
+CAS Score grows in the following occasions:

 ##### I. Service Deals
 In order to incentivize constant use of the platform, DigiServices reward's users for service deals.
 This is done by increasing the user score proportionally to the platform fees paid in the transaction only if there were no accusations and both parties were satisfied.
 Using fees to calculate the score increase ensures that there is no manipulation since an attacker would need to spend a larger amount of tokens in fees than he could earn in rewards.

 ##### II.
 Conflict Resolutions
 Another important component of DigiServices is the resolution mechanism: a Plutus validator script that redistributes locked tokens from parties based on the input from trusted judges in order to penalize those who did not follow the established rules.
 Judges are very important for the sustainability of the platform, since they are the ones responsible for providing reliable connections between the natural world and the blockchain world.
 As for better evaluating the honesty of platform mediators, judges' CAS scores increase whenever their resolution is not challenged.
 Their increment is proportional to the price of the service mediated.

-***Gabriele ->  please make a numeric example to make the explanation crystal clear

 ##### III.
 Reviews
 After a service is completed or a conflict is resolved, the involved parties must give a review.
 Because DigiServices intends to preserve users' anonymity and review manipulation would be undesirable, reviews are matched to DSET tokens.
 Whenever a service is completed, the client and the service provider are forced to distribute 0.5% of the service price, either giving it partially or fully to the other.
 The remaining is burnt.